 I am in the midst of preparing a “thought leader” webinar on grant writing for Qgiv in April 1, 2021.
 Check out the description for, “Adjusting Your Mindset for Successful Grant Writing Today,” and please plan on joining us!
 The program is free to all, and a recording will ultimately be shared online so you can also watch it later.
 This link also shares other upcoming Qgiv webinars.
 I recommend all of them.

+You have probably heard about the arctic weather in Texas this month.
+What an adventure!
 Our recent polar vortex experience brings to mind climate change.
 Please join me on Twitter @cclatx.
-I have been the volunteer Twitter curator the past three years.
-I share a wide range of information weekly that might be of interest to you.
+I have been the volunteer Twitter curator since fall 2017.
+I share a wide range of information weekly that might be of interest.
 And I urge you to consider joining the Citizens Climate Lobby secure, free conversation platform.
-We have a national monthly call and update, and a number of other educational programs are offered during the year.
+We have a national monthly call and update, and a number of other educational programs online and in person are offered.
 The time is nigh for our nation and the world to focus on alleviating the effects of climate change, and I for one am delighted the United States has rejoined the Paris Agreement.
-To view a new website for letters to the editor that I created for the Austin chapter, follow this link.
+To view a new website I created for the Austin chapter, Voices of Austin, follow this link.
+You can sign up for updates in the margin.